Trail Network Development

 Are any changes to the plan allowed, or is this locked in as a done deal?
 It's quite obvious that many of the residents of McCombs do not want to see the green space across the street from their homes transformed from a quiet, grassy strip lined with natural forest, to an asphalt lane.
 In order to enable this 10' wide strip, many trees and brush will need to be removed as well...the look and tranquil environment will be quite transformed.
 The project will also draw a lot more bike and walking traffic to the McCombs area when in the past, McCombs residents were able to avoid the weekend crowds on the Village Esplanade by staying close to home.
 I don't believe that when residents asked for more trails, that this is what they expected.

-Tecjlar asked about 3 years ago
+Tecjlar asked over 3 years ago

 Thank you for your question.
 This project is still in the early stages of development.
 While the over-all concept will not change, there may be some modifications to the preliminary renderings based on several factors as we go through the environmental consultation and final design phase.
 Please follow this project for updates.